umbertocolangelo/api2023/README.md

 ## Progetto API (Algoritmi e Principi dell'Informatica) 2023

 This project implements a word comparison game similar to **Wordle**.
 The program efficiently manages and compares words using a red-black tree data structure.
 It takes user input for a reference word and a set of guessed words, processes them according to the game rules, and outputs the results.
+Developed as part of the course Algoritmi e Principi dell'Informatica at Politecnico di Milano.

+Professor: Alessandro Barenghi

+Grade: 30/30

 ## Key Components of the Project